Mohamed-Yasser-Ali/PenTools/README.md

     ports.txt
     nuclei.txt
 ```

+**Note:** `all_subdomains.txt` is now strictly filtered to include only valid subdomain names, excluding tool notes, IPs, and other records.

 ## Tool Installation Cheat Sheet
 (Install only what you need; Go bin path must be in $PATH.)